Updated June 2024

 Best Waterfall in the Park - One of the Best Waterfalls in the State

-With Swinging Bridge currently down, the only option to get to High Falls is a 3 mile hike with an elevation gain of 500ft from the Visitor Center.
+With Swinging Bridge currently down, the only option to get to High Falls is a 3 mile out-and-back hike with an elevation gain of 500ft from the Visitor Center.
 There is also a small parking lot a few steps closer for anyone interested.
 Just get back on the road and stop at the next pullout (towards the cart-in campground).
 Two Step Falls will be visible with just a short spur hike on the way.
 This trail is marked in yellow.
 Here is more information on High Falls.

 The Cascades